 Better: run several spell check cycles.

-While spell checking doesn't check for grammar errors, you can check for those later.
+While spell checking doesn't usually check for grammar errors, you can check for those later.

 Step 03: When you think you have identified all faults, if your publication is especially important, that must be near perfect, one additional option to consider is to print a copy of your publication